compare

 - You want seven-year audit retention aligned with HIPAA Security Rule §164.312(b) and a signed BAA before any PHI workflow goes live

-- Your clients already use an EHR and want a billing-only operating relationship, not a bundled EHR-plus-billing vendor
+- Your clients already run an EHR and want a billing-only relationship, not a bundled EHR-plus-billing vendor

-How they fit together in a real billing-company stack
+How they fit together in a real stack

-Most billing companies with serious claim volume end up with both Availity and a billing-company operating platform in the stack, because the two tools do not overlap — they layer.
+Most billing companies with serious claim volume run both Availity and an operating platform, because the two layer rather than overlap.

 Nothing in that stack is redundant.
-Availity provides the payer-specific portal access and, for Anthem, the mandatory EDI gateway.
-Stedi provides the programmable clearinghouse API layer.
-Medi provides the daily work surface, exception management, and reporting.
+Availity provides payer-specific portal access and, for Anthem, the mandatory gateway.
+Stedi provides the programmable clearinghouse API.
+Medi provides the work surface, exception management, and reporting.

-A third configuration exists for billing companies that previously used Availity Essentials Pro or Essentials Plus as their primary billing platform.
-Those products are designed more for provider-side RCM teams inside hospitals or large practices than for third-party billing companies managing a diverse client book.
-The billing-company-specific gaps — cross-practice workspace management, practice-scoped permissions for staff, reporting that aggregates across clients, billing-company ownership of payer enrollment records — typically push billing companies toward a purpose-built platform regardless of how capable Availity's RCM tools are within a single practice context.
+A separate case: billing companies that used Availity Essentials Pro or Plus as their primary billing platform.
+Those products fit provider-side RCM teams inside hospitals or large practices more than third-party billing companies with a diverse client book.
+The gaps that drive the switch are billing-company-specific: cross-practice workspaces, practice-scoped staff permissions, reporting that aggregates across clients, and billing-company ownership of payer enrollment records.
+Those gaps push toward a purpose-built platform however capable Availity's RCM tools are inside a single practice.

 Where each one shines